ryanmcnz/restruct.js/README.md

 A `string` is a string of variable length.
 On packing, it will encode the string to UTF-8 and on unpacking will decode the string from UTF-8 (i.e. conversion of native JavaScript strings to/from byte sequences, respectively).

+### struct

+A `struct` is another `Restruct` instance.
+This enables structs to be packed inside of each other, as simple compositions or as arrays of structs.